Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1.md

 Ref-Irref (UNSAT)

 Suppose that a relation R is both reflexive and irreflexive.
 By reflexivity, we have that xRx.
 By irreflexivity, we have that it is not the case that xRx.
-This is not a satisfiable formula.
+This is a contradiction, and thus not a satisfiable formula.

 Exercise 2